 Through the CHNE process, it was identified that Social Determinants of Health can hinder a person's ability to engage in their healthcare, thus leading to worsened healthcare conditions and outcomes.
-Challenges with any SDOH may result in an individual prioritizing meeting their basic needs, such as food needs, shelter insecurity, or transportation conflicts over their health.
-If attention to these core areas or well-being is ignored, underlying health conditions can worsen.
+Challenges with any SDOH area may result in an individual prioritizing their basic needs, such as food, shelter, or transportation over their health.